Daimon: Description

 Daimons are lesser divinities or spirits, often personifications of abstract concepts, beings of the same nature as both mortals and deities, similar to ghosts, chthonic heroes, spirit guides, forces of nature, or the deities themselves (see Plato's Symposium).
-Even though the term derives from Greek philosophy, anthropology agrees on that daimons are universal across human cultures.
-According to Hesiod's myth, "great and powerful figures were to be honoured after death as a daimon…" A daimon is not so much a type of quasi-divine being, according to Walter Burkert, but rather a non-personified "peculiar mode" of their activity.
-According to the Animism-theory by Tylor and similar to William Robertson Smith's theory on Totemism, belief in gods evolved from daimons — including ghosts and jinn — into gods.
+Even though the term derives from Greek philosophy, anthropology agrees that daimons are universal across human cultures.
+According to Hesiod's myth, "great and powerful figures were to be honoured after death as a daimon..."
+According to Walter Burkert, the term does not refer to a particular group of deities, but to a specific "mode of activity"; he describes daimon as the "necessary complement" to the individual and personal nature of the gods in Homeric epic, covering "that embar[r]assing remainder which eludes characterization and naming".
+According to the Animism-theory by Tylor and similar to William Robertson Smith's theory on totemism, belief in gods evolved from daimons — including ghosts and jinn — into gods.

 In Hesiod's Theogony, Phaëton becomes an incorporeal daimon or a divine spirit, but, for example, the ills released by Pandora are deadly deities, keres, not daimones.
-From Hesiod also, the people of the Golden Age were transformed into daimones by the will of Zeus, to serve mortals benevolently as their guardian spirits; "good beings who dispense riches…[nevertheless], they remain invisible, known only by their acts".
+From Hesiod also, the people of the Golden Age were transformed into daimones by the will of Zeus, to serve mortals benevolently as their guardian spirits; "good beings who dispense riches...[nevertheless], they remain invisible, known only by their acts".
 The daimones of venerated heroes were localized by the construction of shrines, so as not to wander restlessly, and were believed to confer protection and good fortune on those offering their respects.

 One tradition of Greek thought, which found agreement in the mind of Plato, was of a daimon which existed within a person from their birth, and that each individual was obtained by a singular daimon prior to their birth by way of lot.

+Plutarch writes that Opuntians had two priests: one appointed to oversee matters concerning the gods (τὰ θεῖα) and another responsible for rites concerning daimones (τὰ δαιμόνια).